amkelly/amkelly.github.io/README.md

 ## Unsorted notes & questions:

+### Print:

+Like most other beginning developers, I use print statements often to help me to debug code as I'm writing it, though I should learn more about VS-Code's debugging and linting tools so I can get a good sense of how those work and speed up debugging.

+watching my code loop this morning and print out a long series of values I wondered about how much these statements slow down the actual execution of the code and found [this](https://stackoverflow.com/questions/13288185/performance-effect-of-using-print-statements-in-python-script) stack overflow answer.

 ### Functions:
 If you have a function with several arguments, it might make sense to have a list where each item is one of those arguments, how do you pass these items into the fuction?